knowledgedefinednetworking/demo-routenet/README.md

 This command installs all the dependencies needed to execute RouteNet.

 To train and evaluate RouteNet it is necessary to download some datasets from the [dataset repository](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v0).
-In this repository you can find three datasets with samples simulated with a custom packet-level simulator in three different topologies: NSFNET (2GB), GEANT2 (6GB) and synthetic 50 nodes (28.7GB) topologies.
+In this repository you can find three datasets with samples simulated with a packet-level simulator (OMNet++) in three different topologies: NSFNET (2GB), GEANT2 (6GB) and synthetic 50 nodes (28.7GB) topologies.
 To download and decompress the three datasets you can use the following commands:

 ```